SliverHorn/gorm-sqlcipher/README.md

 # gorm-sqlcipher
 This version of gorm-sqlcipher was created specifically to work with my enpass CLI, which requires `_pragma_cipher_compatibility=3`.
-This was achieved by using an older version of [go-sqliciper](github.com/mutecomm/go-sqlcipher) that still supports compatibility 3
+This was achieved by using an older version of [go-sqliciper](github.com/mutecomm/go-sqlcipher) that still supports compatibility 3.
+I also had to fix a couple of bugs in `sqlite.go` that were present in every other library I tried.

 ## Installation